 First and foremost, one of the most exciting things to do in Lisbon is to explore Alfama.
 Alfama is Lisbon’s oldest area.
 In the past, sailors and dock workers used to live here.
 Today, it’s an artisan district with many cafes, plazas, delightful valleys, and panoramic views of Lisbon Portugal.

 Alfama is the place where you will find and enjoy the Clube de Fado restaurant with delicious traditional Portuguese cuisine.
-Incredible live music show that promise to entertain your family.
+Incredible live music shows that promise to entertain your family.
 Enjoying the Portuguese traditional food is one of the things to do in Lisbon that you will enjoy the most.
 So good and tasty!

 The restaurant opens at 8 pm, and it is important to make previous reservations.
 The live show is fantastic.
 Food is not cheap, but it’s worthy and delicious.
 Regardless of what kind of food or diet you follow, this restaurant has delightful meals to please any palate.
 Check food in Portugal here